Google Business Profile can transform how you acquire customers online.

 Everything we've covered to this point is about how Google is getting greedy with its traffic.

-They don't want to send people to you unless they have to (or unless you pay for it with ads).
+They don't want to send people to your site unless they have to, or unless you pay for it with ads.

 But the fact is - people will always want and need to speak to local businesses at some point.